 The Tibetan Colony which gave us the serenity of Tibet for a short time

-If you want to try this unique bus trip make sure you have warm clothes and socks with you as the A/C blows directly onto your face.
-Also take soft things with you to use as a pillow and blanket.
+If you want to try this unique bus trip, think twice.
+I would avoid it if I ever had to go between Delhi-Rishikesh again.
+There’s an airport in Dehradun and the tix cost $50.
+But if you really want to give it a try, make sure you bring warm clothes and socks with you as the A/C blows directly onto your face.
+Also, take soft things with you to use as a pillow and blanket.
 Oh also, if you are alone, buy two tickets unless you want to spoon with another passenger! 🙂

 The Holy Ganges River (or the Ganga) divides Rishikesh into two parts and its temples and ashrams (centers for spiritual studies) line alongside.